Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

-Flavor in the form of concentrated syrups are mainly added to those coffee beans to mask the mediocrity, but it rarely does a good job (and it might even be harmful?).
-You’ll probably never find flavored coffee in any well respected high street coffee house, not that I’m aware of anyway?
+Flavor in the form of concentrated syrups is mainly added to those coffee beans to mask mediocrity, but it rarely does a good job (and it might even be harmful?).
+You’ll probably never find flavored coffee in any well-respected high street coffee house, not that I’m aware of anyway?

 Different Roast Type

-On the other hand, the lighter roasts tend to be more bitter, slightly more acidic, and less sweet.
-If espresso is your preferred brew darkish roasts are going to be the better choice because these beans typically brew an espresso that’s sweet and less bitter.
+On the other hand, lighter roasts tend to be more bitter, slightly more acidic, and less sweet.
+If espresso is your preferred brew, darkish roasts are going to be the better choice because these beans typically brew an espresso that’s sweet and less bitter.

 Here are some typical names you’ll notice on bags of coffee: